Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 The total generation in 2006 was 156.1 TWh.

 In order for the electricity consumption in Ontario to become winter weighted there must be an increase in electricity used for water heating and space heating.
-Such an increase could be triggered by a sustained increase in the price of fuel oil.
+Such an increase might be triggered by a sustained increase in the price of fuel oil.
 In July 2008 the retail price of fuel oil reached $1.40 / litre plus GST without any fossil carbon emissions tax.
 According to NRCAN in 2006 Ontario consumed 1,068 million litres of fuel oil.
 The heat that is available from this fuel oil burned at 85% efficiency is:

 .85 X 38.2 MJ / lit X 1,068 X 10^6 lit/year = 34.678 X 10^9 MJ / year